Among the many questions surrounding the Portuguese dub of Johnny Test (e.g. Why it's called Jonathan Test) is why the theme was changed to this.

 For the Italian dub, several different theme songs performed by Cristina D'Avena were used throughout the show's run.

 For international markets, the episodes featuring Johan and Peewit from the second and third seasons were aired separately from The Smurfs cartoon show.
-The episodes use the Season 2 intro sequence accompanied with its own theme song (and a modified title at the end).
+The episodes use the Season 2 intro sequence accompanied with usually one of two different theme songs (and a modified title at the end).

 An extended version of the specific theme song above was done in French.